Featured Image

 However, sometimes countries want to put restrictions on certain imports.
 To do this, governments apply trade barriers like tariffs on specific goods and services.

-In this article, we’ll be looking into the different types of trade barriers that governments use, why they use them and how they impact businesses and individuals.
+In this article, we’ll be looking into the different types of trade barriers that governments use, why they use them and how they impact businesses.

 What are trade barriers?

 Trade barriers are restrictions on the movement of goods between two countries.
 Typically, a country will place a trade barrier on imported goods.
-However, restrictions on exports are used from time to time.
+Although, restrictions on exports are used from time to time.

 For the purpose of this article, we’ll be breaking trade barriers down into two categories: tariffs and non-tariff barriers.
 Governments use either or both depending on their goals.